Khanna-Aman/chess-rating-prediction/README.md

 ## Files

-- **Lichess_Rating_Projection.ipynb**: The main Jupyter Notebook where the data is analyzed, processed, and the prediction model is built.
+- **Lichess_Rating_Projection.ipynb:** The main Jupyter Notebook where the data is analyzed, processed, and the prediction model is built.
 - Rating data CSV files: The project works with CSV files containing rating data fetched from the Lichess API.
 These files can contain data for any game format (e.g., Bullet, Blitz, Classical, etc.).

 ## Installation